higherorderfunctor/snmp-fetch/README.rst

   - This includes the initial request; walks must be performed on an oid prior to the first desired.

-  - ENDOFMIBVIEW variable bindings are silently discarded for this same reason.
+- NO_SUCH_INSTANCE, NO_SUCH_OBJECT, and END_OF_MIB_VIEW variable bindings are exposed as errors for handling by the client.